tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 "``tahoe create-node [NODEDIR]``" is the basic make-a-new-node command.
-It creates a new directory and populates it with files that will allow the "``tahoe start``" and related commands to use it later on. ``tahoe create-node`` creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless
+It creates a new directory and populates it with files that will allow the "``tahoe run``" and related commands to use it later on. ``tahoe create-node`` creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless